-Deborah Goodman has 19 years of experience as a hospice administrator and has served as the Chief Executive Officer of Hospice of Midland since 2014.
+Deborah Goodman has twenty years of experience as a hospice administrator and has served as the Chief Executive Officer of Hospice of Midland since 2014.
 Ms. Goodman has prior experience in a variety of healthcare and education settings including occupational and public health, emergency and cardiac care.
 She was an Advanced Practice Registered Nurse – Clinical Nurse Specialist for Presbyterian Healthcare Services based in Albuquerque, New Mexico and coordinated clinical education for the healthcare system.
-Deborah served in the military as a Medical Specialist in the Panama Canal Zone.
+Deborah served in the U. S. Army as a Medical Specialist in the Panama Canal Zone.
 She graduated from College of the Redwoods then received a Bachelor of Science in Nursing from California State University, Humboldt and a Master of Science from the University of New Mexico, Albuquerque.
-She taught RN to BSN students for 10 years.
-Deborah was the first person to achieve the highest designation for Hospice Manager Development from the National Hospice and Palliative Care Organization, received certification as a Hospice and Palliative Care Nurse in 2007, and is a Certified Hospice and Palliative Care Administrator.
-Deborah was a member of the West Virginia Network of Ethics Committees and served as President of the West Virginia State Hospice Organization.
+She taught RN to BSN students for ten years.
+Deborah was a member of the West Virginia Network of Ethics Committees, was a state representative to Washington D.C.
+Advocacy in Action, and served as President of the West Virginia State Hospice Organization.
 She is an ELNEC (End of Life Education Consortium) Trainer, was designated as a Hospice and Palliative Nurse Association Approved Educator, and served as Graduate Coach for the Dale Carnegie Leadership Course.
+Deborah was the first person to achieve the highest designation for Hospice Manager Development from the National Hospice and Palliative Care Organization, is a Certified Hospice and Palliative Care Nurse and a Certified Hospice and Palliative Care Administrator.
+She is a graduate of the Nonprofit Executive Leadership Certification program.

 Ms. Jacque Burklow graduated from West Texas A&M University in 1997 with a Bachelor’s Degree in Nursing and began her career working full time as a critical care nurse.
 After accepting an on-call position with BSA Hospice on her days off, she soon discovered her passion and calling for hospice nursing.
 Ms. Burklow began her leadership tenure in 1999 as the Director of Nurses.
 Then, in 2004, she earned her credentials as a certified hospice and palliative care nurse.
 Jacque managed BSA Hospice for 13 years then was promoted to the role of Director of Healthcare Services for Interim Healthcare.
 She was active in the start-up operation for both Amarillo and Pampa, Texas locations.
 After almost eight years as the Director, she was again promoted to General Manager, Operations Specialist, and Chief Nursing Officer for all hospice operations throughout Texas and New Mexico.
 In April of 2016, Ms. Burklow accepted the position of Chief Operations Officer at Hospice of Midland and has achieved her credentialing as a Certified Hospice and Palliative Care Administrator.
 She has volunteered in numerous capacities throughout the years and is most proud of her service as a past Rotary Club President and believes in the motto of “service above self”.